justTill/whereToLunch/README.md

 				* if you found your city copy the name e.q London, Cologne....
 	* You can change the title of the application.
 	* You can change the background image.
-	* You can change you timezone
+	* You can change the timezone
-	    * this effects the time you get Slack messages or the daily deletion of the votes
+	    * this effects the time you get Slack messages and the daily deletion of the votes
+	    * find your timezone here: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
 # Technologies

 * [Django](https://www.djangoproject.com/)